Issues

 A mayor’s job is to make that coordination actually happen.

-Isn’t homelessness a county or state problem?
+Is homelessness a national, county, or state problem?

 It’s all of the above.